duderstadt-lab/mars-docs/tutorials/open-a-Molecule-Archive-in-Python.md

 sns.distplot(MSDs,kde =False, bins =24)
 ```

+Now the file can be saved under File -> Save as.

 This is the end of the tutorial.
 The environment can be deactivated with the following
 command in the terminal: